wolfboys/incubator-streampark-website/community/release/How-to-release-version.md

 Thanks,

-On behalf of Apache StreamPark(Incubating) community
+On behalf of Apache StreamPark community

 Best,